KenKundert/shlib/README.rst

 using a single letter, with upper case enabling the option and lower case disabling it:

-   |  S, s: Use, or do not use, shell
+   |  S, s: Use, or do not use, a shell
    |  O, o: Capture, or do not capture, stdout
    |  E, e: Capture, or do not capture, stderr
    |  M, m: Merge, or do not merge, stderr into stdout (M overrides E, e)